 Take a short road trip.
 Get out of town and explore someplace new

 One of the common things I hear from unhappy couples in our coaching sessions, is that life is either 1) too busy to spend time together or 2) when they do spend time together, it’s boring as.

 As humans, we all have an intrinsic need for variety or some uncertainty.

 When things become predictable, they tend to lose their impact and we start looking for things to spice or shake things up.

-Therefore, one of the easiest ways to keeping romance alive in your relationship is to constantly look for novel ways to introduce some sense a variety into your life.
+Therefore, one of the easiest ways to keeping romance alive in your relationship is to constantly look for novel ways to introduce some sense of variety into your life.

 Boredom is poison to a relationship.